revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-74. In SQL, give a generalize query that will fetch top N records from the table
+74. In SQL, give a generalized query that will fetch the top N records from the table

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)